Eligibility Requirements

 Students must complete all of the following requirements to be eligible to study abroad.
 If you have questions about eligibility, please contact a study abroad advisor.

-Special note for transfer students and for students applying to non-University of Rochester programs:
+Special note for transfer students and for students applying to non-partnered:

 All University of Rochester students must meet The College’s Enrollment Policy.
-Be aware that non-University of Rochester study abroad programs do not apply toward the Enrollment Policy.
+Be aware that non-partner study abroad programs do not apply toward the Enrollment Policy.
 Students who have transferred to the University need to be sure that they will be able to meet the Enrollment Policy.
-All students considering non-Rochester semester study abroad programs should discuss this with an Education Abroad Advisor.
+All students considering non-partnered semester study abroad programs should discuss this with an Education Abroad Advisor.

 1. Complete at least one academic year at Rochester.

-Most students study abroad either the last semester of their junior year or the first semester of their senior year; a number of programs are also open to sophomores.
+Students are eligible to go abroad as early as their second semester, sophomore year; a number of summer/short term programs are also open to students after the completion of their first year.
 Study abroad is not permitted in the final semester of your senior year.

 2. Be in good standing.